vocodedev/vocode-next-template/README.md

 ## Features

-- Serverless Functions in Vercel: The template is configured with serverless functions using Python, ensuring compatibility with the FastAPI framework.
+- Local Development: This template is configured to work seamlessly in a local environment, using Python as backend FastAPI.
-- FastAPI Integration: The template establishes a connection between the Vercel-hosted Next.js frontend and the FastAPI Python backend, ensuring efficient data exchange.
+- FastAPI Integration: The template establishes a connection between the Next.js frontend and the FastAPI Python backend.
+- Vercel Deployment: While Vercel does not currently support WebSocket, this template can still be deployed on Vercel as a frontend application.

 ## Contributing